jeffqchen/Diamond-Monster-3D-VRAM-Expansion/README.md

   - Tiny Bodge Wires: 3
   - PCB Pads: 3

-Total: 1582

-I made about 3 errors out of 1582 pins in my personal attempt.
+Total: 1582 (I made about 3 errors in my personal attempt)

-You will gain almost no extra performance out of this mod.
-But you will get a lot of practice soldering various types of joints!
+You may not gain any extra performance out of this mod, but you will get a lot of practice soldering various types of joints!🤡

-BitsUndBolts [made a video](https://www.youtube.com/watch?v=zTUwuydDcZQ) benchmarking the cards before and after the RAM expansion.

 -----------